WestDRI/wgpages/content/hpc-menu.md

 ## Videos: introduction

+These videos (recorded in 2020) cover the same materials we studied in the course, but you can watch these at your own pace.

 - [Introduction](https://www.youtube.com/watch?v=dVMNSp98yRA) (3 min)
 - [Cluster hardware overview](https://www.youtube.com/watch?v=pLy3m9Nq4rM) (17 min)
 - [Basic tools on HPC clusters](https://www.youtube.com/watch?v=9StaWaE4KRw) (18 min)